-Inode is a Linux and other Unix-like data structure used to keep information about a file on your server.
-This includes everything on your account including files, folders, emails, code, etc. The number of inodes indicates the number of files and folders you have.
+Inode is a Linux (and other Unix-like) data structure used to keep information about the files, folders, emails, code, and everything else on your server.
+The number of inodes corresponds the number of files and folders you have.
 Therefore, the more files and folders you have on your server, the higher your inode usage will be.

 Please keep in mind that troubleshooting the configuration/functionality of third-party applications is not covered by our statement of support.
 These resources were provided as a courtesy to assist you to the extent of our abilities.
 For more information on our statement of support, feel free to click here.

 Clear old or spam emails

 A good place to start is to examine your email users: